dev-faisal-ahmed/Shoop-Verse/README.md

 - `POST /products` - Create new product (Admin)
 - `PUT /products/:id` - Update product (Admin)
 - `DELETE /products/:id` - Delete product (Admin)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Run formatting: `npm run format`
-5. Run linting: `npm run lint`
-6. Commit your changes: `git commit -am 'Add feature'`
-7. Push to the branch: `git push origin feature-name`
-8. Submit a pull request

-## 📄 License

-This project is licensed under the UNLICENSED License.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the API documentation at `/api/docs`
-2. Review the project issues on GitHub
-3. Create a new issue with detailed information

----

-**Happy coding! 🎉**